betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 When running 8k8k, choose Dshot600.
 The ESCs report eRPM.
 This must be converted to RPM using the number of magnets of the motors.
 The magnets to count are those on the bell of the motor.
 Do not count the stators where the windings are located.
 Typical 5" motors have 14 magnets, so that is the default setting.
 Smaller motors have fewer magnets, often 12.
 Count them or look up the motor specs.
 If you don't have 14 magnets, change the number of magnets using Betaflight Configurator on the Configuration tab.

-### DShot150, DShot300 or DShot600?
+### Dshot150, Dshot300 or Dshot600?

-For 4k PID loops, eg 8k4k or 4k4k, use Dshot 300 for greatest reliability; Dshot 600 may be used but is not recommended.
+For 4k PID loops, eg 8k4k or 4k4k, or 3.2k PID loops, use Dshot 300 for greatest reliability; Dshot 600 may be used but provides no advantage and is more susceptible to external noise.

-For 8k8k setups, you should use DShot600.
+For 8k8k setups, you should use Dshot600.
 With 8k PID loops, Dshot300 will only update the motors every second PID loop.

-On L ESCs (efm8bb1) DShot150 and a loop time of 2k2k is strongly recommended as the MCU speed is too slow to reliably deal with faster rates.
+With the older L ESCs (efm8bb1), Dshot150 and a 2k PID loop time (8k2k) are strongly recommended as the MCU speed is too slow to reliably accept data at faster rates.

 ### Config Snippet

 With 4.1 and above it's no longer necessary to install a snippet.
-Instead just use Betaflight Configurator and enable bidirectional dshot on the Configuration tab.
+Instead just use Betaflight Configurator and enable bidirectional Dshot on the Configuration tab.

 ### Config Verification

-Your FC is now set up for bidirectional dshot - let's verify that it works.
+Your FC is now set up for bidirectional Dshot - let's verify that it works.
 To do so power cycle FC and ESC.
 Connect the lipo first to the ESC, then the USB cable.
 Now open the Motors tab in Betaflight Configurator.
 There should be no red line indicating significant errors on any motor.
 When you spin the motors you should see the reported rpm.
 The reported error percentage should not exceed 1%.
 All motors should report an RPM of 0 unless spun.

 **Important:**
 If you connect your FC via USB cable without connecting your LIPO battery, then at the Motors tab in Betaflight Configurator you will notice an invalid indication "Error 100%" (E: 100%).
 Connect the LIPO and wait ESC to initialize, the indication will drop down to 0% (E: 0%).
 Disconnecting the battery will keep showing 0% errors afterwards.